WizardofHause/final-project/README.md

 - make memories render as timeline display

 Bugs:
+- memory bank doesn't load without page refresh, useEffect in App.js needs to redirect in some way if user isn't authorized yet
 - initial data load is an insanely long query to the db, adjust serializers depending on route

 This README would normally document whatever steps are necessary to get the